NATURAL GAS LIQUIDS (NGLs)

 790,000 Bbls/d NGL and propane fractionation facilities

-Our six Mont Belvieu fractionators handle NGLs delivered from several sources, including our Lone Star Express and Justice pipelines.
-Fractionator VI was placed into service in February 2019.
-Fractionator VII is currently under construction and scheduled to be completed in the first quarter of 2019.
+Our Mont Belvieu fractionators handle NGLs delivered from several sources, including the Lone Star Express pipeline and the Justice pipeline.
+Fractionator VI was placed in service in February 2019, Fractionator VII was placed in service in the first quarter of 2020, and Fractionator VIII is currently under construction and is scheduled to be operational by the second quarter of 2021.

 Lone Star Contacts: